 For further writing and research reports, please visit the Speech Bubbles website here.

-Speech Bubbles is one of five projects chosen to be part of the Learning About Culture research programme led by the Education Endowment Foundation (EEF) and the Royal Society of Arts (RSA).
+Speech Bubbles is one of five projects chosen to be part of the Learning About Culture research programme led by the Education Endowment Foundation (EEF) and the Royal Society for the Arts (RSA).
+We are thrilled to be part of this initiative, allowing us to contribute to national research on the impact of our work.

-In 2018-2019 9000 pupils in 400 schools across England will take part in trials to find out if different cultural learning approaches can help boost primary pupils’ achievement.
-For further information about the research please visit:
+In 2018-2019, 9000 pupils in 400 schools across England will take part in trials to find out if different cultural learning approaches can help boost primary pupils’ achievement.
+For further information about the research please click here.
+As part of this research programme we will be delivering Speech Bubbles in four new primary schools in Tower Hamlets.

 Speech Bubbles will be evaluated by a team of independent evaluators led by the University of London – Institute of Education and the Behavioural Insights Team.